tellery/website/docs/how-to-use/create-story.md

 ## Add some narratives

+Besides the question block, you can also insert a narrative block by simply typing the `/` command.

+Here’s a list of basic blocks in Tellery:

+* Text
+* Header
+* Image
+* Bulleted list
+* Toggle list
+* Checked list
+* Separator
+* Quote

 Tellery provide [markdown](/docs/how-to-use/markdown) syntax you're familiar with to add your narratives.
 The typing experience is simple.
 You can put your relevant explanations to visualization, making it possible for stakeholders to understand your story.